urmsandeep/DevOps/Exercises/Minikube-Kubectl-Flask.md

 ```
 kubectl get deployments
 ```
-Expected Output: You should see your flask-app deployment with its current status and number of replicas.
+Output: You should see your flask-app deployment with its current status and number of replicas.
 ```
 NAME         READY   UP-TO-DATE   AVAILABLE   AGE
 flask-app    1/1     1            1           5s